defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/content.md

 If you've copied the example site and you don't want a blog section, or want to link to an external blog instead, just delete the `blog` subdirectory.

-## Working with top-level landing pages.
+## Working with top-level landing pages

 Docsy's [default page template](https://github.com/google/docsy/blob/main/layouts/docs/baseof.html) has no left nav and is useful for creating a home page for your site or other "landing" type pages.